On 9th December 2015 the House of Lords considered the Government’s Welfare Reform and Work Bill in its second day of Committee.

 “give all children the best possible start in life”.

 Of course we all want this, so we must scrutinise carefully whether the proposals on adoption will produce it for children for whom adoption is the best route.
 Given that some of the most successful adoption agencies are small, localised ones, care will need to be taken in any move to regional agencies—which certainly has its strengths—so that the smaller agencies’ special skills and experience are not lost, particularly as they are often the most effective at placing and maintaining adoptions of the most hard-to-place children.
 Durham Family Welfare in my own area is a fine example.
 Continue reading “Bishop of Durham speaks on reducing child poverty and improving childcare”

-On 15th July 2014, Lord Storey askedHer Majesty’s Government what steps they are taking to prevent and tackle child abuse in the United Kingdom.
+On 3rd June 2015, Lord Greaves asked Her Majesty’s Government what action they intend to take to encourage the use of brownfield sites in the North of England for public and private housing developments.
 The Bishop of Durham, the Rt Revd Paul Butler, asked a supplementary question:

 The Lord Bishop of Durham: My Lords, the low levels of value in the north of England—the north-east as much as the north-west—have already been noted.
 Does the Minister recognise that one incentive is the possible creation of jobs and apprenticeships in things like bricklaying, plumbing and so forth, which we are desperately in need of in our region and in the nation as a whole?